EV-Spring-2025/hw3-ac618/README.md

 </table>

 Findings:

 From the simulation results, we can observe that smaller `substep_dt` leads to more subtle movement of the model.
 This is likely caused by the implementation of the simulation.
 The damping of the particles is applied at each substep via the `add_damping_via_grid` function, which scales the grid velocity by a damping factor.
 A smaller `substep_dt` means that the damping is applied more frequently, resulting in a more subtle movement of the model.
 A better implementation can adjust the damping factor based on the `substep_dt` to achieve a more consistent damping effect by decoupling the damping from the substep time.

-Additionally, a smaller `substep_dt` can lead to longer time for the simulation to complete, while a larger `substep_dt` can lead to unstable simulation results and cause errors.
+Another finding is that a smaller `substep_dt` can lead to longer time for the simulation to complete, while a larger `substep_dt` can lead to unstable simulation results and cause errors.
+Therefore, the value needs to be well chosen to balance the computation time and the stability of the simulation.

 #### Grid Velocity Damping Scale
 PSNR: